 This is the most important point.
-All the benefits of bodybuilding come from shifting your focus from aiming to move something with your muscles, to aiming to do something in a precise way so that it has a profound effect on your muscles.
+All the benefits of bodybuilding come from shifting your focus from aiming to move something with your muscles, to aiming to do something very hard in a precise way so that it has a profound effect on your muscles.

 So-called ‘functional training,' calisthenics, strength training, weight lifting, and powerlifting will not necessarily produce the two main benefits of bodybuilding, increased muscle mass or reduced fat mass.
 These other activities have a goal of increasing the load on the bar, increasing repetitions with a given load (bodyweight), or moving on to skills of greater difficulty, regardless of what happens to your muscle or fat mass.

 One can increase apparent (as opposed to actual) muscular strength through several mechanisms, including

 2. increasing skill at recruiting multiple muscle groups to achieve the task

 3. reducing range of motion through fat accumulation or body positioning (such as inflating the lungs under a bench press)

 4. reducing the mass of the body (e.g. if you can squat with 325 at a body weight of 165, and are able to reduce your torso weight by 5 pounds while maintaining hip and thigh strength, you may be able to increase your squat weight to 330, because you have reduced the amount of resistance provided to your legs by your torso), or

 5. improving neurological adaptation to the particular lift or skill (e.g. through frequent practice).